molily/molily.de/_testing-angular/testing-components.md

 ## Repetitive Component specs

 Testing the `countChange` Output with three specs works fine, but the code is highly repetitive.
-A testing helper could reduce the repetition.
+A testing helper can reduce the repetition.
 Experts disagree on whether repetitive testing code is a problem at all.

 On the one hand, it is hard to grasp the essence of repetitive specs.
 Testing helpers form a custom language for expressing testing instructions clearly and briefly.
 For example, if your specs find DOM elements via test ids, a testing helper establishes the convention and hides the implementation details.